voussoir/etiquette/README.md

         Preloads a few variables into the interpreter so you can quickly test functions within the Python REPL itself.
 - `utilities`
     For other scripts that will be used with etiquette databases, but are not part of the library itself.

-### Contributing

-If you are interested in helping, please raise an issue before making any pull requests!

 ### To do list
 - Make the wording between "new", "create", "add"; and "remove", "delete" more consistent.